LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

         client(AddChatUserRequest(
             chat_id,
             user_to_add,
-            fwd_limit=10  # allow the user to see the 10 last messages ))
+            fwd_limit=10  # Allow the user to see the 10 last messages ))